ademers/statamic-facebook-embed/readme.md

 # Statamic Facebook Embed Plugin

+**NOTE: This plugin is no longer under development.
+If it still has any value, please feel free to fork and take over.**

 This plugin allows you to quickly & easily embed public Facebook Posts into [Statamic](http://statamic.com)-powered websites.

 You can [see it in action](http://andreademers.com/statamic-facebook-embed-plugin) on my personal site, andreademers.com.